OPC Team

 Utility Services Case Manager: Pauline Wylie

-Nicole Zeichner’s work with OPC has focused primarily on EmPOWER Maryland, Maryland’s utility customer-funded energy efficiency program.
+Nicole Zeichner’s work with OPC focuses primarily on issues facing limited-income utility customers, as well as EmPOWER Maryland, Maryland’s utility customer-funded greenhouse gas reduction and energy efficiency program.
 Nicole holds an undergraduate degree in Geography and Environmental Planning from Towson University, with a minor in Environmental Studies.
-While in law school, she worked for Baltimore-based United Workers as an organizer, helping protect the rights of day laborers and temporary staffing agency employees and developing a multilingual “Know Your Rights” program.
-After graduating from the University of Baltimore School of Law in 2008, she began working for a law firm, first as a Spanish-language interpreter and law clerk, and a few months later, as a litigation attorney.
-She represented plaintiffs in personal injury litigation, as well as other matters, for over 12 years, while managing the firm’s litigation department for over seven years.
+While a student at the University of Baltimore School of Law, she worked for Baltimore-based United Workers as an organizer, helping protect the rights of day laborers and temporary staffing agency employees and developing a multilingual “Know Your Rights” program.
+Before joining OPC she represented plaintiffs in personal injury litigation, as well as other matters, for over 12 years, while managing a law firm’s litigation department for over seven years.